(Negative numbers represent discounts. Positive numbers indicate prices over MSRP.)

 As we've noted, you'll find many opportunities throughout the year to get a great deal on a new car.
 Ultimately, the best time to get a new car is when you need one and only after you have completed your research.

-Figure out the market value of the car using Edmunds tools, and factor in any incentives and rebates.
-Take a look at our new car pricing or used cars for sale where we rate a number of the vehicle prices to assist with negotiation and provide perspective on whether you have a fair offer.
+Get an appraisal for your current car, so you know how much it's worth as a trade-in.
+Next, figure out the market value of the car using Edmunds tools, and factor in any incentives and rebates.
+Take a look at our new car or used car inventory, where you can locate your vehicle and determine how the asking price compares to what others are paying to provide perspective on whether you have a fair offer.
 Watch for unexpected add-ons.
 Then make your deal.
 In the long run, this approach makes more sense than trying to predict the effects of weather, holidays, and the seasonality of your car purchase.

 FAQs